surprise3465/Network-TestTool/README.md

 # PingTestTool
-C# Winform tool to ping IP address.
+C# Winform tool to test Net Performance using TCP/UDP/Ping.
 Using ConfigData.XML to change IP Address